heyLu/heylu.github.com/_posts/2013-07-06-a-thing-or-two-about-failure.md

 nice and all, but it still is a little bit limiting for interactive freedom and stuff.
 So, prgmr didn't quite work out so far, I had lot's of problems with getting DHCP set up so that I could install arch (or anything, for that matter), but failed (not my fault) and didn't do much about it for too long (my fault).
-But in the end I got it solved (that might be another less-ego-less-weepy post) and installed arch just to learn that the kernel that the internet said it would work didn't work after all.
-So then I gave up with that and by chance came accross DigitalOcean who have an awesome setup workflow and better hardware (where's the bad part, though?), so to finish this paragraph-rant I got setup with them got arch on it and gained my very first public web-server thing (YAY!), hosted my own XMPP server on it and tested that expandr thing on it.
+But in the end I got it solved (that might be another less-ego-less-weepy post) and installed arch just to learn that the kernel that the internet said would work didn't work after all.
+So then I gave up with that and by chance came accross DigitalOcean who have an awesome setup workflow and better hardware (where's the bad part, though?), so to finish this paragraph-rant I got set up with them got arch on it and gained my very first public web-server thing (YAY!), hosted my own XMPP server on it and tested that expandr thing on it.
 Next steps are porting my site over (already there, but there's more to come) and then let's see.
 Phew, sorry, kind of.)